tubbo/active_copy/README.md

 Inspired by [Jekyll][jekyll], it hacks ActionView to allow for storage of static page content inside app/views as YAML Front Matter/Markdown.

-Although it's still very much a work
+Although it's still very much a work in progress, ActiveCopy is being used in production on <http://psychedeli.ca>.

 ## Setup